 Preserving food can be very safe if a few precautions are observed.
 Above all, any food that has an off-color or odor should be viewed suspiciously.
 If in doubt, disposed of it.
 Cleanliness is vital when preserving food.
 Sterilize all containers, jars and utensils in boiling water.
 Never alter the ingredients for the brine (water/salt/vinegar) listed in the recipe.
 Accepted safe practices should be observed but are not difficult and should not deter you from making your own preserved foods.

-Some recipes call for quarts, cups or pounds of cucumbers.
+Pickle recipes call for quarts, cups or pounds of cucumbers.
 Just how many cucumbers is that?
 Here's a conversion that may be useful.
 Keep in mind that these are estimates since each cucumber will not be the same size or weight.
+The following table assumes 4" to 5" long cucumbers.

 For our purposes, there are two basic methods for making pickles.